mattrips/scratchPad/Protocol Conformance.md

 print(y.id2) // "P" or "Q"?
 ```
 Protocol `P` declares its sole protocol requirement, `id: String { get }`, at Point #1.
 Protocol `Q` inherits from protocol `P`, but has not protocol requirements of its own.

+Struct `Y<T>` is unconditionally declared to conform to `P`, and is conditionally declared to conform to `Q`.
+Two protocol conformances are
 Protocol `P` declares an implementation for `id: String { get }` at Point #2.
 Protocol `Q` declares an implementation for `id: String { get }` at Point #4.
 The protocol requirement is accessed at Point #3.

 ### 1.2 Model of a Protocol Conformance